The Man Who Saw Tomorrow’s Disruption—and Gave Me Hope for Journalism

 Journalism’s economic crisis rages on.
 With fake news, the shuttering of community newspapers, and vulture funds circling, worrisome signs abound.
 But Clay’s insights helped illuminate a path by which journalism can survive, even thrive.
 What a remarkable gift.
 In 2017, I updated the work he and I did together and used it as the foundation to launch my own news-media company.
 After spending two decades in traditional media trying to fight off disruption, I am now living his theories from a new vantage point.

 Clay once confided in one of our office-hour chats that he’d wanted to be a journalist.
-The way he questioned assumptions, the way he interrogated data, and the way he asked what was possible make him one of the best journalists I’ve ever worked with.
+The way he questioned assumptions, the way he interrogated data, and the way he asked what was possible made him one of the best journalists I’ve ever worked with.
 People in our industry—as in so many others—will continue to see the future through his lens.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.